New Stoma Bag Solution Eases Post-Surgery Struggles

 Day 13 Post Operative.

 13, unlucky for some ... you can say that again.
 The stoma nurse was due to visit today and said she would ring me to let me know when she was on her way.
 She didn't.
-So .... the spouse came charging into my recuperation room at 8.45 am this morning in his underpants (which is enough to give anyone a relapse), bellowing that the stoma nurse was at the door - bloody great.
-I was so hacked off I thought, sod it, she can put up with me in my PJs, slippers and dressing gown, Ken Dodd hair, face like a blistered piss pot, drain breath, slimy teeth, furry tongue, full bag, the works.
+So... the spouse came charging into my recuperation room at 8:45 am this morning in his underpants (which is enough to give anyone a relapse), bellowing that the stoma nurse was at the door - bloody great.
+I was so hacked off I thought, sod it, she can put up with me in my PJs, slippers, and dressing gown, Ken Dodd hair, face like a blistered piss pot, drain breath, slimy teeth, furry tongue, full bag, the works.

-Having stamped down the stairs, full of pain and soreness (not having had chance to take any painkillers) and let her in, she asked how I was and I gave her an earful of woe, bad temper, self-pity and general peevishness which, bless her, she took in very good part.
+Having stamped down the stairs, full of pain and soreness (not having had a chance to take any painkillers) and let her in, she asked how I was and I gave her an earful of woe, bad temper, self-pity, and general peevishness which, bless her, she took in very good part.
 We then went upstairs for a fragrant encounter in the bathroom so she could check my just-about-to-explode bag and its gallon of stinking oomska.
 I tell you, I should collect and sell that muck to the government to use in their water cannon next time there's a riot - the stench alone would fell the average looter at fifty paces.
-There was much tutting and concern when she saw the state of the inflammation and bleeding around the stoma, the sloppiness of its output and the fact that every bag I had put on the previous day had leaked.
+There was much tutting and concern when she saw the state of the inflammation and bleeding around the stoma, the sloppiness of its output, and the fact that every bag I had put on the previous day had leaked.

 A new bag was duly prescribed, still an all-in-one job, but called a 'dimple' bag because my stoma is dimpled.
 It would be, wouldn't it?
 Don't give me pretty dimples in my cheeks when I smile, will you, fate?
 Just give me a dimpled stoma instead - cheers for that.
-My barrier film was also changed from the little dabby square things to a can of heavy-duty spray, and for extra security there's an odd, stretchy thing like a giant polo mint which you stick across the bag's hole and then mould with your fingers like modelling clay to fit the shape.
+My barrier film was also changed from the little dabby square things to a can of heavy-duty spray, and for extra security, there's an odd, stretchy thing like a giant polo mint which you stick across the bag's hole and then mold with your fingers like modeling clay to fit the shape.
 It was rather like finding myself in a slightly perverse episode of Blue Peter, minus Shep the dog and John Noakes.

 Anyway, the upshot of all this palaver is that I've had a leak-free day - hurrah!
-The Imodium dose has also been drastically upped on nurse's advice, so I'm now taking eight a day, splitting the capsules into yogurt.
-As soon as things start to firm up, the risks of leaks are hugely reduced and the soreness will clear up so I've snapped out of self-pity mode and am now doing the best I can to improve my chances of getting back to a relative normality.
-I'm eating lots of 'firm up' foods, white bread, rice, pasta, noodles, marshmallows, jelly babies, pots of jelly etc., very boring but I'll do and eat anything to get the result I want.
+The Imodium dose has also been drastically upped on the nurse's advice, so I'm now taking eight a day, splitting the capsules into yogurt.
+As soon as things start to firm up, the risks of leaks are hugely reduced and the soreness will clear up so I've snapped out of self-pity mode and am now doing the best I can to improve my chances of getting back to relative normality.
+I'm eating lots of 'firm up' foods, white bread, rice, pasta, noodles, marshmallows, jelly babies, pots of jelly, etc., very boring but I'll do and eat anything to get the result I want.

 Past Member

 Hi Eggy and Chips, I enjoyed your blog so much.
-Your humor and thoughts about the stoma life are exactly how my thoughts used to be, and typical of the stoma nurse to turn up like she did.
-Still, seeing you as you were was a good idea really, and put her in the right frame of mind to get you out of the sh***t.
+Your humor and thoughts about stoma life are exactly how my thoughts used to be, and typical of the stoma nurse to turn up like she did.
+Still, seeing you as you were was a good idea really, and put her in the right frame of mind to get you out of the sh**t.
 Forgive the expression, like lol... but it got you on the right road to having a leak-free day.
 Well done, you and the nurse.
 Here's hoping what the nurse has given you to try will continue to keep things dry.
 Chin up, girl, you're doing okay.
 Take care, Ambies...

 Gray Logo for MeetAnOstoMate